stirlab/nftables-set-manager/README.md

 # nftables-set-manager

-This is a small set of scripts and modules that ease management of named set in [nftables](https://wiki.nftables.org)
+This is a small set of scripts and modules that ease management of named sets in [nftables](https://wiki.nftables.org)

 ### Overview